 The use of radiation in medicine has been an important tool in diagnosing and treating patients for over a century.
-For instance, radiation is used in x-ray medical imaging and cancer-treating radiotherapy.
+Radiation is, for example used in x-ray medical imaging and cancer-treating radiotherapy.

-Exposure to radiation can, however, harm the health of both patients and medical staff.
+Exposure to radiation can however harm the health of both patients and medical staff.
 With human exposure to ionising radiation in medicine exceeding that of any other man-made source, it is important to have safety standards in place.
 The basic safety standards directive, which, among other items, regulates the safe use of ionising radiation in medical applications is consistently updated.

 The Commission also issues non-binding recommendations and communications.
 The Communication on medical applications of ionizing radiation and security of supply of radioisotopes for nuclear medicine (COM/2010/0423) addressed two problem areas:

 - the protection of patients and medical staff from radiation